“A smart, brilliantly realised call to arms.” – The Observer

 As they navigate first love and family expectations, can the three teenagers pull off the ultimate heist and bring about a green rising?

 A Young Adult climate change thriller about nature, geoengineering and civil disobedience in the face of overwhelming corporate negligence.
-Scheduled for publication in September 2021 with Walker Books, this is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.
+Out on September 2nd with Walker Books, this is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.

 From the beginning of my writing career, I’ve wanted to write about climate change – but I could never find a “way in”.
 It’s such a huge, complex topic that I didn’t know how to tackle it in a way that felt uplifting.
 My writing is primarily character and story-focused.
 It’s funny and romantic.
 That tone felt impossible to capture in a book about climate change, a topic that is discomforting at best and soul-destroying/terrifying at worst. – read my essay, Positivity in the apocalypse: can a climate fiction novel be uplifting?

 Read my conversation with my editor about the writing process

 “This has the makings of a modern eco-classic with its scathing attack on the 1% who are responsible for the most pollution on earth for corporate reasons, but also empowers with reminders of the impact of grassroots protest.” – Lilyfae

 “Green Rising is a whip-smart tale that asks big, bold questions of how we can save the planet, with or without Greenfinger magic.
 Beautiful imagery, a strong scientific underpinning and well-rounded characters.
 A must-read for teens today.” ― Laura Lam, Sunday Times bestselling author of Goldilocks and Seven Devils